Fisetin Benefits and Its Impact on Longevity

 Old mice receiving fisetin were better in navigating a maze and in recognizing objects, which translates into improved cognition and memory:

-Fisetin has many other beneficial effects on the aging process besides eliminating senescent cells
+Fisetin has many other beneficial effects on the aging process besides eliminating senescent cells .

 For example, fisetin inhibits the mTOR pathway (R), which plays an important role in aging and is where many of the health benefits behind fasting are derived.
 Fisetin can also reduce oxidative stress (R).

 Fisetin can reduce inflammaging (aging-related low-grade inflammation) by inhibiting pro-inflammatory enzymes and substances, like lipoxygenases and NF-kB (R,R).
+With Fisetin working to restrain the NF-κB pathway, the inflammation that follows gets put on a shorter leash.

-NOVOS CORE & fisetin
+NOVOS CORE & Fisetin

 Fisetin is one of the 12 ingredients in NOVOS Core.